Optimization of Nonlinear Turbulence in Stellarators

 We run {\tt T3D} simulations for the initial approximately QH equilibrium and optimized equilibrium from Section \ref{turbulence-qs}.
 Both equilibria were scaled to the same major radius and on-axis magnetic field as W7-X. An adiabatic response is still assumed for the electrons, and neoclassical contributions are ignored to isolate the effects from turbulence.
 The plots of the final steady-state temperature profiles for both equilibria are shown in Figure \ref{trinity}.

 From the plot of the temperature profiles, there is a clear increase in the temperature for the optimized equilibrium.
 The temperature at the innermost simulated point increased by approximately 10$\%$.
 This seems lower than expected considering that the optimized equilibrium had lower heat fluxes by about a factor of 3.
-One would expect temperature increase by a factor of $Q^{0.4} \sim 55 \%$.
+The true heat flux scales like $Q \sim Q_{sim} n T v_{th} (\rho/a)^2$, where $Q_{sim}$ is the heat flux from the simulation.
+Since $v_{th} \sim T^{1/2}$ and $\rho \sim v_{th}$, the heat flux scales like $Q \sim Q_{sim} T^{5/2}$.
+For equivalent sources, $T \sim Q_{sim}^{2/5}$.
+Therefore, we would expect the temperature to increase by a factor of $Q^{0.4} \sim 1.55$.
 However, the simulations from Section \ref{turbulence-qs} assumed a temperature gradient of $a/L_{Ti} = 3$.
 From the plot of the temperature gradients, most points are simulated with lower gradients, and the equilibria have the same critical temperature gradient (as seen in Figure \ref{a/Lt scan}).
 Nevertheless, the improvement is still very encouraging.
 Future work will investigate using simulations to optimize for a higher critical gradient or for specific target profiles.